 National Vision Holdings, Inc.: Please contact the Portnoy Law Firm to recover your losses; March 28, 2023. deadline

 LOS ANGELES, Feb.
-14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises National Vision Holdings, Inc. (“National Vision” or the “Company”)(NASDAQ: EYE) investors that a lawsuit filed on behalf of investors that purchased securities of National Vision (NASDAQ: EYE) between May 13, 2021, and May 9, 2022, both dates inclusive.
+14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises National Vision Holdings, Inc. ("National Vision" or the "Company")EYE investors that a lawsuit filed on behalf of investors that purchased securities of National Vision EYE between May 13, 2021, and May 9, 2022, both dates inclusive.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.